makersacademy/airport_challenge/README.md

 * Every now and again I ran rubocop to lint my code
 * Once I had done enough tests to complete a particular thing the code should do, I check the user stories to make sure I was still following the brief

+** line 6 of the weather class is not covered by a test.
+I cannot work out how to cover it.

 Reflection
 -------